A Survey on Bayesian Deep Learning: Introduction

-In this survey, we aim to give a comprehensive overview of BDL models for recommender systems, topic models (and representation learning), and control.
+This survey provides a comprehensive overview of BDL with concrete models for various applications.
 The rest of the survey is organized as follows: In Section \ref{sec:dl}, we provide a review of some basic deep learning models.
-Section \ref{sec:pgm} covers the main concepts and techniques for PGM.
-These two sections serve as the background for BDL, and the next section, Section \ref{sec:bdl}, would survey the BDL models applied to areas like recommender systems and control.
+Section~\ref{sec:pgm} covers the main concepts and techniques for PGM.
+These two sections serve as the preliminaries for BDL, and the next section, Section \ref{sec:bdl}, demonstrates the rationale for the unified BDL framework and details various choices for implementing its \emph{perception component} and \emph{task-specific component}.
+Section~\ref{sec:app} reviews the BDL models applied to various areas such as recommender systems, topic models, and control, showcasing how BDL works in supervised learning, unsupervised learning, and general representation learning, respectively.
 Section \ref{sec:summary} discusses some future research issues and concludes the paper.